The Ghost and the House of Truth: Reception

 The film was the official closing film for The Africa International Film Festival where it premiered.
-It opened FilmAfrica in London.
+It opened Film Africa in London.

 Premiere

 Globally, the film was first premiered on 20 September 2019, at the Urban World Film Festival, EMC Empire Theater 12, New York City, United States of America.
 Regionally, it was on 15 November 2019, at the Africa International Film Festival (AFRIFF) The film was screened nationwide on 22 November 2019.
 The film is now streaming on Showmax and BETplus.